 On our last day, we splurged a bit for breakfast and ate a the beautiful Azul Historico.
 Famous for its multiple versions of mole at dinner, we sprung for traditional breakfasts in the restaurant situated under a canopy of trees in the center of a contained plaza.

-It just so happened to be the XYZ celebration happening while we were staying downtown.
+It just so happened to be a celebration happening while we were staying downtown.
 The entire Zocalo was turned into an artisan fair, featuring vendors from around the country.
 Score!
 We only had half a day before we had to head over to the airport, so after breakfast we spent a few hours walking through the states of Mexico (the fair was organized by region!), picking up gifts to bring back to family and even got some cool art to add to the apartment.